Hadfield

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Hadfield's median income among taxpayers is $49,446, with an average of $58,328.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, Hadfield's median income among taxpayers is $49,446.
+The average income in the suburb is $58,328.
 This is below the national average.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+In comparison, Greater Melbourne has a median income of $57,688 and an average of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Hadfield would be approximately $53,525 (median) and $63,140 (average) as of September 2025.
-According to Census 2021 income data, household, family, and personal incomes in Hadfield rank modestly, between the 27th and 37th percentiles.
-The earnings profile shows that the $1,500 - $2,999 bracket dominates with 32.0% of residents (2,235 people), reflecting regional patterns where 32.8% occupy this range.
+Census 2021 income data shows household, family, and personal incomes in Hadfield rank modestly, between the 27th and 37th percentiles.
+The earnings profile reveals that the $1,500 - $2,999 bracket dominates with 32.0% of residents (2,240 people).
+This pattern is similar to the region where 32.8% occupy this range.
 Housing affordability pressures are severe in Hadfield, with only 82.8% of income remaining, ranking at the 36th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income